 Fact:

-The reason why AMOLEDs are better for outside is their capability to achieve a higher level of brightness along with the use of antiglare coatings.
+The reason why AMOLEDs are better for outdoor use is their ability to achieve a higher level of brightness, along with the use of antiglare coatings.

 Conclusion

-To sum up, AMOLED displays stand out in smartwatches due to their colorful images, dark blacks as well as energy efficiency.
-They perform best in various lighting conditions including the bright sunlight.
-Despite the possibility of costing more than OLED or LCD screens, they are good choices for people in need of high-end displays in their smartwatches because they have superior image quality and offer smartwatch long battery life.
+To sum up, AMOLED displays stand out in smartwatches due to their vibrant colors, deep blacks, and energy efficiency.
+They perform well in various lighting conditions, including bright sunlight.
+Despite potentially costing more than OLED or LCD screens, they are a great choice for those in need of high-end displays in their smartwatches, as they offer superior image quality and long battery life.